Create a

 The average process is failing as an engagement and retention method.
 Given that the length of time estimated for workers to get fully up to speed is as little as eight (8) months, and up to 12 months or higher, new hire employee turnover before that time represents an extremely poor return on investment in recruitment, initiation, and training efforts and expenditures.

 Insufficient or poor new hire onboarding experiences have been shown to contribute to those numbers.
 One study by Digitate found that new hires with a negative onboarding experience were twice (2X) as likely to start looking for new jobs, with 20% of them unlikely to recommend the employer to others.
-Another study reported that 9% of new hires quit specifically due to such bad experiences, with 37% pointing at their hiring managers' poor onboarding performance as the reason for leaving.
+Another study reported that 9% of new hires quit specifically due to such bad experiences, with 37% citing their hiring managers' poor onboarding as the reason for leaving.

 Benefits of creating a great onboarding experience